Teachings

 The Architecture of Thresholds – Distance Saves Mawadda

 Al-Ḥujurāt ('the chambers') does not teach a rigid decorum: it draws an architecture of thresholds.
-Threshold of entry, threshold of voice, threshold of information, threshold of conflict, threshold of tongue – distance becomes a mercy that protects Mawadda.
+Threshold of entry, threshold of voice, threshold of information, threshold of conflict, threshold of tongue – distance becomes a mercy that protects mawadda.

 Read more